Crowned Cranes, Rails, Crakes, Finfoot, Flufftails

 Cranes – Family Gruidae consists of 15 species world wide.
 They are tall birds with long legs.
 They are opportunistic feeders, meaning on plants and animals.
 They live in pairs but can gather in large numbers when food is favourable and abundant.
 Some migrate over long distances, some according to weather pattern nearby.

-Concentrating on Grey-crowned Cranes is one of our safaris in September 2022 and March 2023.
+Concentrating on Grey-crowned Cranes is one of our safaris.
 You will visit Lake Ol’Bolossat, Mugie Conservancy, the foot of Mount Kenya and Amboseli National Park.
 The tour leader is Werner Schröder from NABU Germany.
-He will also introduce you to serveral projects to protect these wonderful birds.
+He will also introduce you to several projects to protect these wonderful birds.
 Please write to us for more information.
 Bush Trucker Tours is organizing the tour.

 The Grey Crowned Crane is the national bird of Uganda